Cataract Surgery in Atlanta, GA, NC & TN

 If you have any questions or concerns, you can always call our practice or schedule an appointment with your post-op care doctor.

-As always, it is important to still see your eye care professional periodically for a routine exam and checkup.
+As always, after your eye cataract surgery it is important to still see your eye care professional periodically for a routine exam and checkup.
 Just because you now have clear vision doesn’t mean you can stop going to the eye doctor!

 Where can I learn more about cataract surgery at Woolfson Eye?